 Locally, the bar closings ordered by Governor Greg Abbott more than three months ago cast a factor of uncertainty on whether the Miracle pop-ups are be feasible this year.
-Unlike some Texas bars that got re-licensed as restaurants and reopened, until very recently, Johnny’s was closed but it appears to be reopening.
+Unlike some Texas bars that got re-licensed as restaurants and reopened, until very recently, Johnny’s was closed but it is reopening.
 It’s key to survival was its Peacemaker Po’ Boys pop-ups, which allows it to offer to-go cocktails and spirits.
-However, the bar made a Facebook post today that indicates its reopening as “Johnny’s Bar & Grill”.
-(We’ve sent some questions to the bar regarding its prognosis for the rest of this year and are awaiting responses.)
+However, the bar made a Facebook post that indicated its reopening as “Johnny’s Bar & Grill”.

-Daiquiri Time Out posted that it is reopening today — October 1 — so this year’s Miracle pop-ups look like more of a sure bet.
+Daiquiri Time Out posted that it is reopening on October 1, so this year’s Miracle pop-ups look like more of a sure bet.
 Daiquiri Time Out’s hours are Monday through Sunday from 4 p.m. to 2 a.m.

 Miracle’s returning annual cocktail favorites include the Snowball Old-Fashioned with bourbon, gingerbread syrup and wormwood bitters, the Christmapolitan, a holiday twist on a Cosmopolitan with vodka, St. Germain and spiced cranberry sauce, and Yippie Ki Yay Mother F****r!
 Named for Bruce Willis’ rallying cry in Die Hard, the complex cocktail includes sweet potato-infused dark rum, marshmallow orgeat and cachaça, among other ingredients.